rust-lang/blog.rust-lang.org/posts/2025-12-02-project-goals-nov-update.md

 * rust-lang/rust#125116 has been merged, marking half of the goal as formally completed.
 * Discussions on [using `cargo cache` on CI](https://github.com/rust-lang/rust-clippy/issues/13033#issuecomment-2501279515) are beginning to take form.
+* rust-lang/rust#125116 may be contested in results.
+The impact may not be as large as expected, even on Clippy.
+* We've been experimenting with Clippy using `rustc_driver` as a static library, instead of dynamic linking.
+This would be us both a way to check the performance impact of `rustc_driver` as a shared library, **and** a way to profile Clippy without filtering between `dl_*` calls.

 <div style="display: flex;" class="mt2 mb3">
     <div style="flex: auto;"><a href='https://github.com/rust-lang/rust-project-goals/issues/115'><strong>Patterns of empty types</strong></a></div>